 9) The wicket-keeping leg pads and gloves

 It is necessary that wicketkeeper gets a pair of pads that fit his legs and will aid smooth movement behind the stumps.
+It is one of the most important cricket gear for wicket keepers.
 Comfort and ease of use are the most critical factor.
 Look at the fingers of the gloves to check that each finger of both batting gloves carries flexible padded areas.

 10) Safety glasses